 • Mick Jagger & Keith Richards first performed together as Little Boy Blue & the Blue Boys (1962)

-• Halle Berry became the first African-American actor to win the Academy award for best actress, after her role in Monster’s Ball (2002)
+• Halle Berry became the first African-American actor to win the Academy Award for best actress, after her role in Monster’s Ball (2002)

 • Pope Francis declared that women will be included in annual Easter week ritual that formerly involved only men (2016)

-9 years ago today, NASA completed a major milestone when its Martian rover Opportunity officially passed the marathon mark of distance traveled (42.195 km 26.219 mi) after 11 years of trundling about on the surface.
-It is considered one of NASA’s most successful missions, and explored Erebus crater, Victoria crater, and Endeavor crater while providing bucketloads of evidence of the past geologic history of Mars and presence of water.
+11 years ago today, NASA completed a major milestone when its Martian rover Opportunity officially passed the marathon mark of distance traveled (42.195 km 26.219 mi) after 11 years of trundling about on the surface.
+It is considered one of NASA’s most successful missions, and explored Erebus crater, Victoria crater, and Endeavor crater while providing bucketloads of evidence of the past geologic history of Mars and the presence of water.
 (2015)

 An artist’s rendition of NASA’s Opportunity Rover